 To achieve the above-mentioned objectives, the Minister has the power to prohibit or limit traffic of heavy vehicles on the highway system and the public roads under its responsibility.
 This power is conferred by the

 The municipalities can do the same on their network by adopting a by-law subject to the Minister's approval.
 They intervene under the Highway Safety Code.

 In both cases, the Ministère or the municipalities must use the traffic signs or signals provided for in the

 Regulation respecting road signs (RRRS).

 The Highway Safety Code establishes the rules relating to road safety.
-Section 291 allows the Minister of Transport to restrict or prohibit traffic of heavy vehicles on the public roads under his responsibility.
+Section 291 allows the Minister to restrict or prohibit traffic of heavy vehicles on the public roads under his responsibility.

 Under paragraph (5) of section 626 of the Code, a municipality may prohibit all vehicular traffic on the public roads it is responsible for maintaining.
 It can do so with or without exception, by by-law or by order, if the law allows it to provide for one.

 The signs and signals used to indicate a restriction or a prohibition must be uniform on the entire road network.
 It must be well understood by the drivers of the vehicles concerned.
 Indeed, the effectiveness of traffic management depends on understanding and obeying the signs.